jeremytammik/tbc/a/1639_linked_inters_filt.md

 discussed [filtering for intersecting elements](http://thebuildingcoder.typepad.com/blog/2018/03/create-2d-arc-and-filter-for-intersecting-elements.html).

-Here is a closely related issue with an additional twist that I discussed with Gustav Blom, Sivilingeniør at [Rambøll](http://www.ramboll.no) in Norway:
+Here is a closely related issue with an additional twist that I discussed with Gustav Blom, structural engineer at [Rambøll](http://www.ramboll.no) in Norway:

 - [Determining elements intersecting mass in a linked file](#2)
 - [Coding suggestions and transformations](#3)